henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/README.md

 # Anycubic i3 Prusa Clone - Marlin 1.1.x Configuration / Settings

-This repository contains the Marlin firmware configuration and general troubleshooting for the Anycubic i3 Prusa clone with the following features:
+This repository contains the Marlin firmware configuration and general troubleshooting for the Anycubic i3 Prusa clone (sometimes also referred to as anycubic modular i3) with the following features:

 - **Dual Z Motors:** Both Z motors are connected and configured to synchronize the movement of the Z-axis.
 - **Limit Switches:** A single limit switch is used for each axis (X, Y, Z).